 There is a lot going on here.
 This is the most complex Pocket Operator of the bunch.
-Bear with me as I try to document all of it and check it for mistakes. (would be nice to get some vector files from TE to make this all neater but I haven't found any)
+Bear with me as I try to document all of it and check it for mistakes. (would be nice to get some vector files from TE to make this all neater but I haven't found any) I've also written a similar exploration of the KO and the older pocket operators.

 Big shoutout to this resource by Callum Howkins.
 Secret commands and other tips not in the manual (like those found after you hold FX and record) were originally posted by Magnus Lidström here.